pahammad/SpeedPerception/README.md

-# SpeedPerception: Studying perceived UX of web apps in the wild
+# SpeedPerception: Perceived UX of web apps in the wild

 <b>SpeedPerception / About</b>: